AISWARYAYSH/Aiswarya2/README.md

 ***

 ## Problem Statement
-Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
+Danny wants to use the data to answer a few questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.

 ***